 We start our kayak tours at 8:30 AM, as the wind is typically calmer in the morning and builds as the day heats up.
-Paddling against the wind is similar to riding a bike uphill, so getting out on the water when it's less windy is our goal.
+Getting out on the water when it's less windy is our goal.

 The shallow protected waters on the back side of Mustang Island offer pristine marsh habitat filled with birds and wildlife.

 Start in an island canal community and paddle out to uninhabited islands with miles of watery passageways to explore.
 Lots of areas for swimming.

 Explore the fresh water Nueces River near Corpus Christi, launching at Hazel Bazemore Park, an area known for bird watching.

 Paddle through black mangroves along a "Texas Paddling Trail" to reach an historic lighthouse near Port Aransas.

 Nueces Bay near North Beach is a calmer stretch of open bay.
 See a stone lighthouse, birds and keep an eye out for dolphins.

 Circumnavigate this historic USS Lexington aircraft carrie.
 Watch ships sail out of the port and look for dolphins.

 Protected area near Portland perfect for learning paddling skills, offering a deeper channel along with shallow wetland areas.

 These newly made islands have created a large area of fish and bird habitat just off Hwy 181 near Portland, Texas that is good for birding or fishing.